bashthesecond/My-Python-Learning-Phase/README.md

-# My-Python-Learning-Phase
+My-Python-Learning-Phase
-Last year I made a conscious decision to take a dive in the world if computing, so I am reading mathematics again, working on data sciences, tried my hands on some basic HTML/CSS tags and now python.
-Hi, I am documenting what I learn to get familiar with developer's tools.
-Welcome to my python learning phase.
+Last year I made a conscious decision to take a dive into the world of computing, so I am learnt some cool python tricks.
+I am learning syntax, commands and key programming concepts.
+I am documenting this for reference purposes, lets see how far I go.
+Hello Python!